A Linux distribution for routers/firewalls/VPN concentrators.

 Note: this package is not related to the Python Test Automation Framework, it's just an unfortunate three-letter acronym collision.

 A protocol overhead and maximum transmission unit calculator.

 Allows you to easily calculate the MTU and TCP MSS for tunnels with different combinations of encapsulating and encapsulated protocols.
-Just select protocols from the drop-down list and see how header sizes add up.
+Just select protocols by clicking on their buttons and see how header sizes add up.